sailfishos/sailfish-connman-plugin-iptables/README.md

 ### Result codes to method calls

-Each method call results in a reply containing integer and corresponding textual description as follows:
+Each method call results in a reply containing a return value (integer).
+The return values and their textual descriptions are as follows:

 |Return value|Description|
 |------------|-----------|